The Horn of Plenty: Collection as commentary

+Feathered dresses

 The duck-feathered finale dresses have attracted commentary about their meaning and symbolism.
-Jonathan Faiers analysed them together, arguing that they evoked the idea of a flock of birds rather than being an attempt at "straightforward bird mimicry".
-He considered the white dress "more remarkable" than its black counterpart, writing that it "cocoon[ed] and disabl[ed] its wearer", turning her into a living symbol of "hatching and rebirth".
+Jonathan Faiers analysed them as a pair, arguing that they evoked the idea of a flock of birds rather than being an attempt to create a realistic-looking bird.
+He considered the white dress better than its black counterpart, writing that it "cocoon[ed] and disabl[ed] its wearer", turning her into a living symbol of "hatching and rebirth".
 Many have noted the resemblance of the black dress to the plumage of a raven; these birds are often depicted in culture as symbols of death.
 Theorist Mélissa Diaby Savané wrote that the use of raven symbolism was an example how McQueen created garments that he felt were empowering for the wearer, enabling them to "inspire fear in others".
 Faiers argued that the dress combined multiple visual references from religion, cinema, and fashion history into a "scrambled feathered hybrid".

-Alessandro Bucci analysed the black finale dress in an in-depth object study.
-Bucci argued that the dress presented a metamorphosis from human to animal that was frozen at the point of being almost complete.
-On the runway, the model became "a sinister ebony creature full of thoughts, of energy and sensuality [...] a raven, a romantic and melancholic symbol of death".
+Alessandro Bucci analysed the black finale dress in an in-depth object study, arguing that it presented a metamorphosis from human to animal that was frozen at the point of being almost complete.
+On the runway, the model became raven-like, "a sinister ebony creature full of thoughts, of energy and sensuality".
 He noted that this was not unusual for McQueen, who had presented metamorphic designs in many previous collections.
-While many critics have defined this tendency as being in the Romantic tradition, Bucci instead identified the black feathered dress, and The Horn of Plenty in general, as Surrealist in nature, with its "juxtaposition of mutually unrelated objects".
-For Bucci, the finale dress was a Surrealist version of Dior's New Look, with its parodically-exaggerated hourglass silhouette contrasted with its avian features.
-He interpreted it as McQueen pressing for change: both in the personal sense of helping women change into empowered beings with his designs, but also in the general sense of seeking a "renovation of the fashion industry".
+While many critics have defined this tendency as being in the Romantic tradition, Bucci instead identified the The Horn of Plenty as Surrealist in nature, with its "juxtaposition of mutually unrelated objects".
+For Bucci, the finale dress was a Surrealist version of Dior's New Look, with its parodically exaggerated hourglass silhouette contrasted with its avian features.
+He interpreted it as McQueen pressing for change: both in the personal sense of helping women become empowered beings with his designs, but also in the general sense of seeking a change in the industry.
 He concluded his analysis by calling the dress an example of how McQueen blurred the boundaries between fashion and art with his showpiece designs.

 Other analyses

 Janice Miller examined the exaggerated makeup from The Horn of Plenty, pointing out the sexual symbolism of the enormous red lips.
-Psychoanalysts such as Sigmund Freud and Karl Abraham popularised the notion that there is "a symbolic relationship between mouths and vaginas in human libidinal development", and in popular culture, this is sometimes taken to mean that red lipstick is "designed to mimic female genitalia".
-In The Horn of Plenty, the exaggeration of the lipstick beyond the natural lip line, and the use of unnatural colours, "creates a cavernous orifice that is both fetish object and threat", to the point of evoking the folk story of the vagina dentata – a vagina with teeth with the power to castrate.
-For her, it was an example of how McQueen "confronted his audience with common fantasies and fears about women and female sexuality".
+Psychoanalysts such as Sigmund Freud and Karl Abraham popularised the notion that mouths and female genitals are symbolically related in sexual psychology which, in popular culture, is sometimes taken to mean that red lipstick is meant to evoke the vagina.
+In The Horn of Plenty, the exaggeration of the lipstick beyond the natural lip line, and the use of unnatural colours, creates what Miller calls "a cavernous orifice that is both fetish object and threat", evoking the folk story of the vagina dentata – a toothed vagina with the power to castrate.
+For her, it was an example of how McQueen often played on the audience's "fantasies and fears about women and female sexuality".